Abraham Lincoln said, "The principles of Jefferson are the definitions & axioms of free society.” [articles]

 Among which are the preservation of

-Life, & liberty, & the pursuit of happiness
+Life, & liberty, & the pursuit of happiness;

 That to secure these ends,

-Governments are instituted among men,
+Governments are instituted among men, Deriving their just powers

 From the consent of the governed..."